 How Is Neuropathy Treated?

-Currently, there is not a cure for neuropathy but there is a range of treatments for minimizing the impact of the condition and maintaining limb health.
+Currently, there is no cure for neuropathy, but a range of treatments are available to minimize its impact and maintain limb health.
 Our foot doctors and podiatrists work with patients on an individual basis to evaluate their condition and needs.

 The best treatment is that which will address your symptoms, adjust lifestyle habits affecting your condition, and be supportive of your overall health and wellness.

 Based on the extent of existing nerve damage, our doctors may recommend a variety of ways to manage pain and protect your feet and limbs.
-Your doctor will conduct any necessary testing to identify any areas of lost feeling and tissue damage.
-Treatment will also depend on the underlying cause of your neuropathy and other medications you may be prescribed.
+Our doctor will conduct testing to identify any areas of lost feeling and tissue damage.
+Treatment will also depend on the underlying cause of your neuropathy and other medications you take.

 Treatment options for neuropathy can include:

-• Galvanic stimulation (electric current to stimulate nerves and muscle tissue)
+- Galvanic stimulation (electric current to stimulate the nerves and muscle tissue)

 Neuropathy FAQs